 Sometimes CSS fails to render a font properly on a website, and so having multiple styles helps avoid that problem.
 This set of fonts from Google Web Fonts is useful because each font set has multiple font styles, making it perfect for use all over your website:

-No matter what font you end up choosing, be sure to pay close attention to the kerning and line-height of your text to ensure that your site’s text is easy to read.
+No matter which font you end up choosing (including these or others), be sure to pay close attention to the kerning and line-height of your text to ensure that your site’s text is easy to read.